Melodifestivalen: Origins

 With seven nations competing, the first Eurovision Song Contest took place in Lugano, Switzerland in May 1956.
-Sweden's first contest was the third edition of the song competition, in 1958.
+Sweden debuted in the third edition of the song competition in 1958.
 Without broadcasting a public selection, Sveriges Radio (SR) (Note: Sveriges Radio controlled Swedish public service television and radio until 1 July 1979, when SVT was created.) chose to send Alice Babs to the contest in Hilversum, Netherlands.
 The song selected was "Samma stjärna lyser för oss två" (lit.
 'The same stars shine for the two of us'), later renamed "Lilla stjärna" (lit.
 'Little star').
 It finished fourth at Eurovision on 12 March 1958.

 The first Melodifestivalen, incorporated into the Säg det med musik radio series, took place on 29 January 1959 at Cirkus in Stockholm; eight songs participated.
 Four "expert" juries in Stockholm, Gothenburg, Malmö, and Luleå decided the winner.
 The competition was won by Siw Malmkvist performing "Augustin", but SR decided that the winning song—regardless of its original performer—would be performed by Brita Borg at Eurovision.
 This policy of selecting the artist for Eurovision internally and having other artists perform potential Swedish entries at Melodifestivalen was stopped in 1961.
 The competition became a standalone television programme in 1960, known as the Eurovisionschlagern, svensk final.
 In the event's early years, it was also broadcast in Norway and Denmark via the Nordvision network.
 The competition adopted its current name, Melodifestivalen, in 1967.

 Melodifestivalen has failed to be staged on three occasions.
 In 1964, the competition was cancelled due to an artist's strike; Sweden did not send a song to Eurovision that year.
 Sweden was absent at Eurovision for a second time in 1970 because of a Nordic boycott of the voting system, which had led to a four-way tie for first place at the 1969 contest.
 After SR staged the 1975 contest in Stockholm, left-wing groups argued that Sweden should not spend money to win and host Eurovision again.
 This led to mass demonstrations against commercial music and the organisation of an anti-commercial Alternativfestivalen.
 Therefore, Sweden decided not to send a song to Eurovision 1976 but returned in 1977.